 The paper sets out a collaborative approach for teaching technology subjects.
 It Illustrates the benefits of this approach over the single academic owning a particular subject.
 The paper presents preliminary findings from interviews with academics in a newly combined Faculty of Engineering and Information Technology.
 It concludes by pointing the way to the future of htis funded research project.

-Steele, RJ, Secombe, C & Brookes, WC 2006, 'Using Wireless Sensor Networks for Aged Care: The Patient's Perspective', Pervasive Health Conference and Workshops, 2006, International Conference on Pervasive Computing Technologies for Healthcare, IEEE Computer Society Press, Innsbruck, Austria, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+Steele, RJ, Secombe, C & Brookes, WC 2006, 'Using Wireless Sensor Networks for Aged Care: The Patient's Perspective', Pervasive Health Conference and Workshops, 2006, International Conference on Pervasive Computing Technologies for Healthcare, IEEE Computer Society Press, Innsbruck, Austria, pp. 1-10.View/Download from: Publisher's site

 This paper presents the findings of a qualitative study on the perceptions and thoughts of elderly people on the use of current sensor network technology for assisted aged care.
 Focus groups of elderly people were presented with examples of current sensor nodes and example scenarios of their use, and then invited to provide input on a range of issues surrounding the design and use of the technology.
 The focus group findings were verified with a health care professional as a control measure.
 This study examines sensing based interaction, implementation methodologies and user acceptance issues specifically for the elderly, and from the elderly's perspective.
 A significant finding of the study is that the two most important factors for elderly acceptance of sensor technology are cost and control